“Engagement”—the key to attracting (and keeping) the best talent

 Note: Nadine Lecomte is GardaWorld’s Vice President, Talent Management, Canada, with 15 years of international experience in talent acquisition and business management.

 For example, “Talent Indicator” is one of the tools we’ve deployed on our website for the Canadian market.
 It’s an easy but revealing, five-step psychometric test that asks a candidate to rank specific words as they apply to the candidate’s personality.
 Based on those inputs, the tool will suggest the GardaWorld business division that best matches the candidate’s personality.
 In effect, this interactive exercise actively engages the candidate, provides an initial personality screening and helps move the recruitment cycle forward by directing the candidate to the GardaWorld line of business that will best suit him or her.

 Designed around best-performers.
 It’s worth noting that we designed the Talent Indicator’s psychometrics based on having the best-performing employees in each of our business divisions take prototype tests, so the tool would reflect their psychometrics.
 Interestingly, we found that our best security guards showed that their analytical tendencies were primary traits, while their take-action tendencies were secondary.
 Of course, we want more “think-then-act” personalities in our guarding ranks versus the “act-then-think” personality that can dominate in other guarding services.

 Another example of engaging candidates early in the recruitment cycle is posting one-minute videos of actual employees—not actors—sharing why they enjoy working at GardaWorld in the role they do.
-Currently available are videos for three roles reflecting our largest employee communities:

 Retention starts with recruitment.
 By engaging job candidates much earlier in the recruitment cycle using these tools and information, we get a better match of their personalities with job opportunities.
 This is a big first step to them enjoying and excelling in their work—two important keys to retention.